Skip to content

 Glycine

 Glycine is a non-essential amino acid that acts as an inhibitory neurotransmitter in the central nervous system.
-For athletes, it's known to promote restful sleep by lowering core body temperature and calming the brain, leading to faster sleep onset and improved deep sleep quality without sedation.
+For athletes, its role in sleep extends beyond simple sedation; it works by lowering core body temperature and promoting a state of calm, facilitating the transition to sleep and

 Melatonin